 Learning to use the Leo, from unboxing to scanning in minutes

-After purchasing their Leo, Carter and his team were given remote training on how to use the scanner and Artec Studio software.
+Carter and his team received remote training on operating the Leo scanner and Artec Studio software after purchasing their Leo.
 Rothwell commented on his experience with this:

 “Learning how to use our Leo on smaller objects like a Pelican case was a joy.
 Right out of the box, Leo was ready to go and generating detailed models in just a few minutes.
 Scanning larger objects was a bit more challenging at first, so I found a different approach.”

-He elaborated, “I learned that it worked best when I broke down the project into smaller chunks, which meant scanning each vehicle in sections and then loading them one by one in Artec Studio.
+He explained, “Dividing the project into smaller chunks worked best by scanning each vehicle section separately and loading them into Artec Studio.
 Now we have consistent and accurate results every time.”

 Forensic Technician Kyle Rothwell scanning a vehicle with Artec Leo